Preston Hall, Preston-on-Tees: The Museum

 Following the failure of a scheme to build housing on the site, the decision was made to transform Preston Hall into a museum and to use the grounds as parkland.
-The museum opened to the public 1953.
+The museum opened to the public in 1953.
 In April 2008, the Heritage Lottery Fund awarded a grant of £3.7 million towards a major refurbishment of the building and the museum's collections.

 After its redevelopment, Preston Park Museum & Grounds now has four themed galleries, telling the stories of the Hall, the local area and the people who have lived here, as well as showcasing the many treasures held in the collection.
 This includes the famous Georges de La Tour painting The Dice Players, which is part of the Clephan Bequest.
 This bequest is at the heart of the museum's collection, together with the outstanding Spence Collection of arms, armour and decorative objects and the Ions Collection of ceramics and glassware.

 Created from the Hall's service wing and outbuildings, the replica Victorian Street is a favourite feature of the museum for many of its visitors.
-Representing life in 1895, people can step back in time and enjoy the range of recreated shops, a working tearoom and is brought to life by a team of costumed volunteers.
-The Victorian Street is often used as a set for filming, including TV and film.
+Representing life in 1895, people can step back in time and enjoy the range of recreated shops and a working tearoom.
+These are brought to life by a team of costumed volunteers.
+The Victorian Street is often used as a film set, including TV and films.

 A key part of the redevelopment project was the restoration and reopening of the Victorian Walled Kitchen Garden and Orchard.
 This fine example of what was once a staple of stately homes now displays bright floral planting and heritage varieties of fruit and vegetables.
 It is open throughout the spring and summer.

-The museum also has a number of temporary exhibition gallery spaces, which hosts a changing series of exhibitions throughout the year.
+The museum also has a number of temporary exhibition gallery spaces, which host a changing series of exhibitions throughout the year.
 These showcase the museum's rich collection, exhibitions of local and community interest, travelling exhibitions and more.